Raidriar796/Resonite-On-Steam-Deck/README.md

 [Refresh Rate Unlocker](<https://github.com/ryanrudolfoba/SteamDeck-RefreshRateUnlocker>) - allows you to change the display refresh rate to go as low as 30 hz or as high as 70 hz. **Be aware that overclocking the display may damage the display, replacing Steam Deck screens aren't cheap. you can install this without the overclocking option.**

 [Powertools](<https://git.ngni.us/NG-SD-Plugins/PowerTools>) - [decky loader](<https://github.com/SteamDeckHomebrew/decky-loader>) plugin that exposes more options to tweak performance, for most users I'd only recommend this for the CPU governor options (the powersave option can extend the battery life quite a bit)

+## Steam Deck & Steam Deck OLED differences

+The refreshed model of the Steam Deck has a good handful of differences that make the device better overall.
+Despite this, you shouldn't expect better performance with the refreshed model.
+Here's what you can expect with the Steam Deck OLED.
+*DISCLAIMER: As of writing the Steam Deck OLED is not released, these are guesses based on what we know already and this may change as we get real world tests done.
+This takes into account how Resonite performs on non Steam Deck devices with different hardware configurations.*

+- Longer battery life - the more efficient APU as well as the larger battery will allow for longer usage
+- Faster RAM - the refreshed model contains RAM speeds of 6400 MT/s, compared to the original model's 5500 MT/s, that's a pretty huge jump, but not world changing.
+This will likely allow for faster asset loading in Resonite.
+- More stable connection - the new Wi-Fi 6E capabilities of the refreshed model will offer better connection reliability to sessions and faster asset downloading, provided you aren't limited by your internet.

+That's it.
+There's a lot of nice changes with the refreshed model but nothing game changing for Resonite, but it shouldn't perform any worse.

+## VR

+**No.**

+While it is possible to run VR on a Steam Deck, people have run Resonite in VR on a Steam Deck, but the experience is pretty awful in anything that's not an incredibly light session, it also puts a lot of strain on the Steam Deck.
+I cannot recommend trying it for any serious reason.